sablier-labs/docs/docs/guides/flow/04-gas-benchmarks.md

 title: "Gas Benchmarks"
 ---

-The gas usage of the FLow Protocol is not deterministic and varies by user.
+The gas usage of the Flow Protocol is not deterministic and varies by user.
 Calls to third-party contracts, such as ERC-20 tokens, may use an arbitrary amount of gas.
 The values in the table below are rough estimations - you shouldn't take them for granted.